Infra

 To ASCII decode a byte sequence input, run these steps:

-1. Assert: All bytes in input are ASCII bytes.
+1. Assert: all bytes in input are ASCII bytes.

 Note: This precondition ensures that isomorphic decode and UTF-8 decode return the same string for this input.